elipousson/old_website/_notes/artifacts-american-past.md

 ---
-title: Notes on "Artifacts and the American Past"
+title: Notes on Artifacts and the American Past
 layout: page
 ---